elvorai/elvortoken/README.md

 # 🔥 ELV Utility

-The ELV token powers the entire ELVOR ecosystem.
+The ELV token powers the ELVOR ecosystem.

 ## Utilities